MarzenkaS/catch-a-dog-project/README.md

 ![errors reviews detail1](https://res.cloudinary.com/dguqjbr12/image/upload/v1711395770/catch%20a%20dog%20readme/html.reviews.detail1_dmceww.png)

-After removing review_id from 'buttons' my buttons didn't work so I left it.
+Error with review_id exist becausse each review has own number so I had to left this.

 - About me page